 - Create simulations with the Scenarios option to have data forecasts in different situations.

-- Function to create groups of dynamic tables to simplify the use of raw data, cross-checking them and summarizing them to turn them into significant information.
+- Grouping pivot tables to facilitate the use of raw data, cross-referencing, and summarizing them to obtain relevant information.

-- Multiuser support that encourages collaborative work on spreadsheets sharing our work with other users.
+- Multi-user support encourages collaborative work and thus shares work with other users.

-- Sort the data according to the selected criteria.
+- We can sort the data dumped on the sheet according to certain previously selected criteria.

-- Support for symbols, formulas, diagrams, hyperlinks, bookmarks, and forms.
+- Supports symbols, diagrams, hyperlinks, bookmarks, forms, formulas, etc.